administrator2992/administrator2992/README.md

 - 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m currently learning infererence latency predictor
 - 💞️ I’m looking to collaborate on Deep Learning AI
-- 📫 How to reach me ?, contact to my email: ahmad.nabhaan@students.amikom.ac.id
+- 📫 How to reach me ?, contact to my email: nabhaan.ahmad.ln@gmail.com

 <!---
 administrator2992/administrator2992 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.